Memorable Manitobans: George Ashdown (1851-1939)

 Hardware merchant, municipal official, MLA (1903-1907).

-Born in Etobicoke, Ontario on 8 April 1851, he came to Winnipeg in 1872 and worked in the hardware store of his brother, James H. Ashdown.
+Born at Etobicoke, Ontario on 8 April 1851, he came to Winnipeg in 1872 and worked in the hardware store of his brother, James H. Ashdown.
 He moved to Morden in 1891 to open his own hardware business, which he operated for the next 20 years.
-During this time he was elected to the Manitoba Legislature in 1903, defeated in 1907, and for two years served as Mayor of Morden.
+During this time he was acclaimed to the Manitoba Legislature in a 1906 by-election, replacing the recently deceased John H. Ruddell, but was defeated in the 1907 general election.
+He also served two terms as the Mayor of Morden (1900-1901, 1904).

 He was married to Annie Maria Richardson (1852-1936).
 They had four daughters: Margaret Etta Ashdown (1876-1940), Jane Mary Alice Ashdown (1878-1938, wife of Charles S. McKay), Emma Louise Ashdown (1880-1941, wife of William McCulloch), and Georgie Ethel Ashdown (1883-1984, wife of Albert L. Benson).
 The family lived at 120 Juno Street in Winnipeg before moving to Morden.